 Before cutting a small tree down with a chainsaw, check the chain brake and throttle.
 If using an axe, ensure the axe head is secure and the handle in good condition, without splitting.
 Never use any tools that look old, worn, in poor condition, or otherwise damaged.
 Check your axe or saw on a small stump or log before addressing a tree that needs cutting, so you know everything is in good condition and ready for use.

-Your first step in actually cutting down a small tree with an axe or chainsaw is to choose the target, or the desired direction of the fall.
-Note if the tree has a side or back lean; typically a lean, as well as overhead hazards, determine the tree’s “bad side.”
-You’ll want to avoid this bad side during the last or felling cut.
+There are some things that you want to do, and some things that should be filed into the never do this when cutting down a tree category.
+Your first step in how to cut down a small tree with a saw or an ax is to choose the target or the desired direction of the fall.
+Note if the tree has a side or back lean; typically, a lean, as well as overhead hazards, determine the tree’s “bad side.”
+You’ll want to avoid this bad side during the last or feeling cut.

 These cuts should start small and get larger as you work through them, but don’t cut through that hinge!
 You’ll want to remove that wedge once it’s large enough to weaken the tree.
 As you create this wedge, you might need to make a small cut on the side of the tree opposite the face cut and insert a wedge or shim.
 This reduces the risk of the tree falling opposite the target.